mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-space-toolkit/Introduction.md

 - The Gods Know Future Things: Posthuman space opera at subluminal speeds!
 - The High Frontiersmen: Gritty Cold War political intrigue in orbit for high stakes.
 - Mass Drivers: Realistic space drama among the interplanetary working class.
-- Millennials: Optimistic space exploration and alien encounter in a spirit of discovery.
+- Millennials: Optimiztic space exploration and alien encounter in a spirit of discovery.
 - Pax Galactica: Transgalactic travelogue against a somewhat baroque backdrop.

 We intend for the _Fate Space Toolkit_ to offer a coherent picture of how to design a space-based science fiction adventure setting for Fate, with numerous alternatives and examples.
 But we also invite readers to go in either of two directions from using this book as a guide to setting design.
 GMs, you might want to _adopt a setting whole cloth_, developing and altering it as needed to suit your play group.
 Or you might want to dip into this book to _steal specific ideas_ and approaches as desired, regardless of whether or not you’ll incorporate them into a Fate Space adventure game.